 Hello, my dearest colleagues!
 I have noticed a lot of questions and posts in all teacher groups about teaching online recently.
-These posts usually come from teachers who are forced to quickly switch to distance learning.
+These posts usually come from teachers who are forced to switch to distance learning quickly.
 I’ve been teaching online for more than 6 years, and I’ve developed, moderated, and taught courses with over 1000 students.
-Teaching online requires some skills that need to be developed over time, so do not feel overwhelmed by all the things you find online.
+Teaching online requires some skills that need to be developed over time, so do not feel overwhelmed by everything you find online.

 Try out multiple things and see what fits your classroom and your current EdTech knowledge.